mayaculpa/veleda/core/README.md

 The `migrate` command is called by default by the `start.sh` script

+# Save and Load Seed Data

+To save the current state of the database to a file:

+    ./start.sh dumpdata /path/to/db_seed.json

+To load the saved data into a database:

+    ./start.sh loaddata /path/to/db_seed.json

 ## Options

 To start the web server with a custom port and host binding: